Hoffman constant of the argmin mapping in linear optimization: Notation, preliminaries and first results

-The following theorem, which comes from \cite[Theorem 4]{CCP21}, provides a sufficient condition to get equalities in (\ref{eq_inequalities chain}); Corollary \ref{Cor_Hofmann_Lipusc} and Theorem \ref{Th upper bound Hof} constitute the counterpart of this result, in Euclidean spaces, for well-connected polyhedral mappings and for the particular case of $\mathcal{F }_{\overline{c}}^{op}$ $,$ respectively.
+The following theorem, which can be found in \cite[Theorem 4]{CCP21}, provides a sufficient condition to get equalities in (\ref{eq_inequalities chain}); Corollary \ref{Cor_Hofmann_Lipusc} and Theorem \ref{Th upper bound Hof} (in Section 4) constitute the version of this result adapted to well-connected piecewise convex mappings in finite dimensions and for the particular case of $\mathcal{F}_{\overline{c}}^{op},$ respectively.